asreview/asreview/docs/source/guides/api.rst

-Programming interface (API)
+Programming Interface (API)
 ===========================

-For more control over the workings of the ASReview software, a API is provided.
+For more control over the workings of the ASReview software, an API is provided.
 For example, it is possible to define a new model or sampling strategy and use it with ASReview.

-Simulation mode
+Simulation Mode
 ---------------

 An example of use the API for the simulation mode: